MattThommes/amplify-react-app/readme/README.dev.md

 ?
 Enter a name for the environment (dev)
 ```

 Enter “staging” for the environment.
 This will be our first environment.
-We will also create “prod.”
+We will also create “master” for production.

 Default editor – it does not matter what you pick: